csmir/Commands.NET/wiki/Type-Parsing.md

 In addition to creating a custom parser for unsupported types, you can also override these default parsers by registering your own parser for the type.
 Any user-defined parsers will take precedence over the default parsers.

-## Creating a Parser
+## Creating a Global Parser

-All TypeParsers inherit `TypeParser<T>` or `TypeParser`.
+All global parsers inherit `TypeParser<T>` or `TypeParser`.
 To start creating your parser, you have to inherit one of the two on a class.

 > For the simplicity of this documentation, only the generic type is introduced here.